 ELLs participate in the same Gifted and Talented admissions process as students whose first language is English.
 Students learning English are encouraged to take the Gifted and Talented test.

 When you sign up to take the test, you can choose for your child to test in English, Spanish, Chinese, Bengali, Russian, Arabic, Urdu, Haitian Creole, Korean, or French.

 Students learning English may want to apply to programs that use a screened: language admissions method.
 These programs often give priority to ELLs.
 Find these programs in your district’s NYC Middle School Directory on our Middle School admissions page.
 Read the directory to learn what services the middle school programs in your district offer for ELLs.

 High schools offer Dual Language (DL), Transitional Bilingual Education (TBE), and English as a New Language (ENL) programs.

-- You can also use NYC School Finder to learn what services and programs each high school offers:
+You can also use MySchools to learn what services and programs each high school offers.

 Specialized High Schools

-English Language Learners are eligible for supports and accommodations for the Specialized High Schools Admissions Test (SHSAT) and/or LaGuardia High School auditions.
+Learn about Specialized High Schools admission, including about English Language Learners and their eligibility for supports and accommodations for the Specialized High Schools Admissions Test (SHSAT) and/or LaGuardia High School auditions.
 Work with your school counselor to confirm testing accommodations for your test and/or audition.